shannon112/roscon-25-workshop/docs/setup.md

 [Err] [SystemLoader.cc:92] Failed to load system plugin [libGstCameraSystem.so] : Could not find shared library.
 ```

-Please ignore the error messages about the plugins not found.
+- Please ignore the error messages about the plugins not found.
-The gazebo client windows will open on the empty world.
+- The gazebo client window will open on the empty world.
-No PX4 model will appear.
+- No PX4 model will appear.
-This is normal as PX4 instance and model will be spawned later.
+This is normal as PX4 instance and model will be spawned in a different step.

 ![empty GZ world](./assets/empty_gz_world.png)